notkarenyi/accessibility-demo/README.md

 Writing good alt text takes a little thought.
 Think of it as similar to a caption, only as brief as possible.
 For example, do not write "Image of..." or "Graphic of..." since it's usually obvious what the element is, even to screen readers.
 However, "Painting of..." may be used since the user would not know this if the image had failed to load.

-Be accurate when describing its content--don't provide information that is not present in the media.
+Be accurate when describing its content - we shouldn't provide information that is not present in the media.

-Write alt text for icons in the same way you would for images, since some icons (such as file-type icons) add context, while decorative icons do not.
+Alt text for icons follows the same conventions as for images, since some icons (such as file-type icons) add context.

 The only situation where alt text can be redundant with surrounding text is when an image functions as a link.
 In that case, alt text must be present to act as a link, so `alt=""` is not allowed.
-Again, do not write "Link to..." as it is clear that the image is a link.
+Again, "Link to..." is not necessary as it is clear that the image is a link.

 Videos do not support `alt` attributes.
 Use `title` instead or provide an external link to the video.